lusaxweb/vuesax/docs/components/upload.md

 <box header>

-  Upload images easily and with nice effect
+  Upload images easily and with a nice effect

 </box>